Board Certified Podiatrists | Expert Foot & Ankle Care

 Podiatrist Office Visit Costs (Self-Pay)

 Initial consultation (new patient): $150–$250.
-This includes a comprehensive history, physical examination, assessment of your concern, X-rays if needed (see below), and a treatment plan.
+This includes a thorough history, physical examination, assessment of your concern, X-rays if needed (see below), and a treatment plan.
 Follow-up visits: $85–$150 depending on complexity.
 Routine foot care visit (nail trimming, callus reduction for patients with medical conditions): $85–$120.
 These prices apply when paying out of pocket without insurance.
 Many podiatry practices offer self-pay discounts of 15–25% compared to their standard billed rates — ask when scheduling.

 X-Ray Costs at a Podiatry Office